ocramz/ocramz.github.io/posts/2021-06-22-finding-core-th.markdown

 categories: Haskell GHC metaprogramming
 ---

-## 2024 Disclaimer
+## 2024 Summary

-It's been a while since I used Haskell at this depth, so here's a summary: the GHC compiler produces an intermediate program representation in a internal language called "Core".
-This post documents a way to mark certain expressions in order to retrieve their "Core" representation later in the compilation pipeline.
+It's been a while since I used Haskell at this depth, so here's a high-level overview: the GHC compiler produces an intermediate program representation in a internal language called "Core"; this post documents a way to mark certain expressions in order to retrieve their "Core" representation later in the compilation pipeline.

 <hr>